 Francis Zachariae, IALA Secretary-General/ Secrétaire Général.

-According to Francis Zachariae, the 14th IALA Symposium in Rotterdam provides an ideal, global forum for review and discussion among peers engaged in a dynamic maritime traffic domain.
+According to Francis Zachariae, the online edition of the 14th IALA Symposium in Rotterdam provides an ideal, global forum for review and discussion among peers engaged in a dynamic maritime traffic domain.
 In our conversation with him, he gives the maritime participant a glimpse into this combined VTS-ENAV Symposium.
-He underlines why you should not miss this symposium in the Netherlands at the end of May!
+He underlines why you should not miss this online Symposium broadcasted from the studio in Rotterdam from 12-16 April 2021!

 1. Why is the Netherlands an inspiring country when it comes to maritime affairs?